 Because cats and fireworks don't mix.

-Tips to keep your cat calm on the Fourth of July
+Tips to keep your cat calm on the 4th of July

-If your cat is an indoor/outdoor cat, keep her inside on the Fourth.
+If your cat is an indoor/outdoor cat, keep her inside during the holiday.
 The sound of fireworks can make even the calmest cats dart in a panic, and it’s best to avoid any risk of her getting lost outside.

 Make your cat a hiding place indoors where she can retreat and feel safe.
 Show her where it is beforehand so that she can get accustomed to it.